AhmedMaher309/GNC-language/README.md

-        IOHandler           # Folder with C code responsible for the input/output file handling RulesFiles          # Flex and bison files for the input file parsing [main] SymbolTable         # Folder of symbol and symboltable data structures Validator           # Validator folder contains class that validates the input file QuadGenerator       # The quadruples generator
+        IOHandler           # Folder with C code responsible for the input/output file handling RulesFiles          # Flex and bison files for the input file parsing [main] SymbolTable         # Folder of symbol and symboltable data structures symanticAnalysis    # Folder contains SymanticAnalyser class that validates the input file QuadGenerator       # The quadruples generator

     makefile            # Makefile for building the project